rightalternatives/Hello-world/README.md

 # Hello-world
-Learning how to start a repository
+Hello Friends!

+I'm just learning how to use github for some consulting work.